Gerfunky/TinyPixelMapper/README.md

 a Pixelmapping software for the ESP8266 for addressible LED Strips, with a OSC controll interface.

 # Work In progress
-The SW is working the Documentation is still missing.
+The SW is working this Documentation + wiki is still missing.

 # TinyPixelMapper : What is it?
 It is a PixelMapping software for a ESP8266 chip. (will be changend to ESP32 in the future)